Epson QX-10: Valdocs

+Chris Rutkowski and Roger Amidon worked on the preliminary QX-10 design; Amidon continued designing software for the QX system after Epson and Rising Star Inc. stopped production.
+Graphic and other software for the QX-10 and QX-16 were developed by program designers such as Dan Oja and Nelson Donley.
+Rutkowski published articles on HASCI in BYTE in October and November 1982.

 Performance and stability issues

+BYTE in September 1982 favorably reported on the forthcoming QX-10 and Valdocs—then scheduled to ship by Christmas 1982—after a private viewing.
+The magazine cited Epson's dominance of the printer market as among the reason to expect the success of what it described as perhaps "the first of a new breed of anybody-can-use-it 'appliance' computers".

-Valdocs on the QX-10 was very slow and buggy.
+When shipped, Valdocs on the QX-10 was very slow and buggy.
 InfoWorld's 1983 review of the QX-10 described the software as "great idea, questionable implementation".
 It reported that Valdocs on the computer "is slow.
 Sometimes it merely dawdles slightly, but other times, it crawls.
 Entering text becomes a disconcerting pastime when the screen display lags as many as 60 characters behind your typing, and you lose characters".
 The magazine added that "VALDOCS crashed (failed) numerous times while we were using it to write this review.
 We lost data each time, came close to losing a whole disk, and ended up retyping it into our trusty IBM PC to meet deadline".
 It advised users to backup their files, but stated that since the process was so slow the computer encouraged them to avoid doing so until it was too late.
 While praising the QX-10 itself ("Physically this is an excellent machine") and Valdocs' ease of use, Jerry Pournelle wrote in BYTE in August 1983 that "the first problem is obvious from the other side of the room.
 The Valdocs system is slow.
 It seems to take forever to do disk operations ...
 Getting from the beginning to the end of a six-page document takes 15 seconds.
 Deleting the first three pages of the same document takes 20 seconds".
 He believed that the software "has pushed the Zilog Z80 chip past its limits ...
 I don't think Valdocs will ever run properly until something like the 8086 or 68000 is used".